 If your transcript includes a numerical grading scale, click on 100 point based in the Grading System section of your application and then you will select the number range for your grades in the Grades section.

-If you have been admitted and intend to enroll at ASU, you will need to send your official high school transcripts once you graduate.
+If you have been admitted and intend to enroll at ASU, you will need to have your official high school transcripts sent directly to ASU once you graduate.
 Do not send any official transcripts during the application process or before you graduate.

 At ASU, a transfer student is anyone applying for admission who has attended another college or university and has completed 12 or more transferable credits post-high school, at the time of application.
 If you are completing college courses while in high school you are considered a freshman and not a transfer student.